Lthinker/Expert-level-liver-ultrasoud-robot/README.md

 We gratefully acknowledge these contributions as the solid foundation for this project.

 ## Appendix of the demo
+## Demo description

+This repository provides a demo for “Democratizing expert-level liver sonography through an autonomous lightweight ultrasound robot.”
+The demo showcases our algorithm, which takes historical images, poses, and forces as input and predicts the poses and forces to be executed.
+The demo can be run without a physical robot.
+To protect volunteer privacy, we use an abdominal phantom (Model 057A, CIRS, USA) as an example in this demo.
 ## Installation

 The code was implemented and tested on Ubuntu 20.04.6 LTS.
 There are two methods to set up the required environment: